c-haisten/c2c_summit/c2c-summit-lab-guide.md

 ![Alt text for image](/screenshots/discover-risky-assets-8.png "Optional title")

 9. From the side window view, we can explore the Alerts and Vulnerabilities associated with the asset in question.
 Note in the **Alerts** tab we can see the 4 High severity alerts associated with the asset.
+Note the different **Policy Name** categories.
+We can see a couple issues right away that are a high risk such as **GCP VM instance that is internet reachable with unrestricted access (0.0.0.0/0) to Admin ports** and **GCP VM instance with data destruction permissions**.
+Addtionally in the **Findings** tab we can see a long list of CVE's that need to be addressed such as CVE-2023-24538, which allows code injection via Javascript.
+Feel free to explore the other alerts and CVE's for more insight.

 ![Alt text for image](/screenshots/discover-risky-assets-9.png "Optional title")

 ![Alt text for image](/screenshots/discover-risky-assets-10.png "Optional title")

-Well done, you helped identify alerts and vulnerabilities present in Example Corp's assets!
+Well done, you helped identify alerts and vulnerabilities present in Exampli Corp's assets!

 #### Find and Fix Insecure Infrastructure Code